 If the foreclosing lender actually buys the home at the foreclosure sale, then any deficiency judgment cannot be higher than the difference between the fair market value of the property at the time of the sale and the total outstanding debt.
 Louisiana Rev. Stat.
 Ann. tit.
 14, § 6324.

 Deed in Lieu of Foreclosure

-Louisiana law does allow for an option called "Deed in Lieu of Foreclosure" – this is a special agreement that is made between the delinquent homeowner and the mortgage lender.
+Louisiana law does allow for an option called "deed in lieu of foreclosure."
+This is a special agreement that is made between the delinquent homeowner and the mortgage lender.
 Both must agree to the terms, but it essentially involves the homeowner voluntarily vacating the property and giving possession over to the lender instead of forcing the court battle over foreclosure sale.
 This option is also sometimes called "cash for keys' because homeowners can often negotiate a small financial settlement to help cover the unexpected costs of moving out.
 This option saves the lender time and money on a court case and can save the borrower time and money as well.
-Depending on the agreement between the two parties, there can sometimes be a deficiency judgement, making the homeowner pay additional fees.
-But in most cases, with a Deed in Lieu of Foreclosure, they call it even.
+Depending on the agreement between the two parties, there can sometimes be a deficiency judgment, making the homeowner pay additional fees.
+But in most cases, with a deed in lieu of foreclosure, they call it even.
 The borrower walks away from the property and the lender takes possession.

 Grace Period Notice